oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3-react/src/components/Pages/Profile/styles.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3-react/src/components/Pages/Profile/styles.ts)

-This file contains code related to the balance display of the Alephium web application.
+This file contains code related to the balance display of the Oxygenium web application.
 It imports the necessary dependencies and exports three styled components: `BalanceContainer`, `Balance`, and `LoadingBalance`.

 `BalanceContainer` is a styled component that wraps around the `Balance` component.
 It is used to position the balance display on the web page.